 So basically the scenario looks as this-

 When you bring the needle up through the fabric and then back down a back stitch length away, you create a neat stitch on the front.
-On the back, this means you have a short horizontal or diagonal stitch.
+On the back, this means you have a short horizontal or diagonal stitch at the back of stitch.

 As you move forward to create the next stitch, the needle comes up through the fabric ahead of the last stitch.
 Right? 🤔